 [Section 62 inserted by No. 58 of 2010 s.
 49.]

-63. Winding-up by the former Board
+63. Winding-up by former Board

 As soon as reasonably practicable after the commencement day, the Board is to wind-up its affairs and in particular, but without limiting what may be done to wind-up its affairs, the Board is to apply its assets, together with any money in hand, in —